Abbasmoe/Abbas-Mohamed/content/project/gallery-app.md

 imageAlt: Galerie App Logo
 ---

-## 📸 Gallery App
+### 📸 Gallery App

-This is a personal project I've been working on to explore **legacy Vue 2 development** with **Axios** and **JSON Server** as a mock API backend.
+This is a personal project I built to explore and reinforce concepts around **Vue 2**, **API integration with Axios**, and using **JSON Server** to simulate a backend.
+It's a minimal but functional **image gallery application**, ideal for learning how to build CRUD-based frontends without setting up a full backend stack.

-The app allows users to upload images and manage gallery entries stored in a JSON file, simulating a real database.
-It’s a great starting point for experimenting with frontend CRUD operations without needing a full backend setup.
+The core idea was to create a clean, responsive interface that lets users upload images, view them in a gallery layout, and manage them easily.
+It’s also a good example of working with legacy frontend tech that’s still widely used in older codebases.

 ### 🔧 Technologies Used

-- Vue 2
+- **Vue 2** – JavaScript framework for building UI
+- **Axios** – For handling all HTTP requests to the mock API
+- **JSON Server** – Lightweight mock REST API server using local JSON files
+- **SCSS/CSS** – For simple, clean styling

+---

+### 🧠 Why I Built It

+While modern Vue 3 and frameworks like Nuxt 3 dominate the current frontend landscape, Vue 2 is still maintained and present in many real-world projects.
+I wanted a simple environment to practice:

-- Axios
+- Making **API calls** with Axios
-- JSON Server
-- SCSS/CSS
+- Handling **form submissions and file uploads**
+- Simulating **data persistence** with a fake backend
+- Structuring a clean, **component-based SPA**

+The result is this Gallery App — quick to spin up, easy to extend, and great for prototyping.

+---

 ### 🚀 Getting Started